ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/05-reporting/assignment.md

 5. Click `Save and go to Dashboard`
 6. Once the dashboard has loaded, click the `Save` button in the upper-right

+## Breakdown by Browser

 Let's also create a chart depicting the overall breakdown of Browsers.

-Go back to Discover using the left-hand navigation pane.
+Jump back to Discover by clicking `Discover` in the left-hand navigation pane.

 Execute the following query:
 ```